 The Jenufa Quartet

-The Jenufa Quartet, named after the opera ‘Jenufa’ by the Czech composer Leos Janácek, was founded in 1994 and has developed into a solid stringquartet.
-The Jenufa Quartet at present performs a repertoire ranging from Haydn to contemporary music.
-In the past the quartet regularly studied in Prague with Milan Skampa as a result of which a special affinity with Czech chambermusic was developed.
-The Jenufa Quartet likes to play contemporary music of Dutch origin where deepening is found by personal contact with the composer.
+The Jenufa Quartet, named after the opera ‘Jenufa’ by the Czech composer Léos Janácek, was founded in 1994 and has developed into a lively and inspiring string quartet.
+The quartet currently performs a repertoire ranging from Haydn to contemporary music.
+In the past the quartet has regularly studied in Prague with Milan Skampa, which has resulted in a special affinity with Czech chamber music.
+They also like to play contemporary music of Dutch origin where a deep feeling for the music has been developed through personal contact with the composers.

 Naomi Peters Mintje van Lier Marjolein Dispa